-6. Significant governance issues and areas for improvement
+6 Significant governance issues and areas for improvement

-- 6.1.
-A key element of the annual governance review process is to identify any significant internal control issues.
+- 6.1.1 A key element of the annual governance review process is to identify any significant governance issues.
 The Council has adopted the approach recommended by CIPFA, which has identified what may be considered generally as a significant issue.
-These include: - The issue has seriously prejudiced or prevented achievement of a principal objective; - The issue has resulted in a need to seek additional funding to allow it to be resolved; - The issue has resulted in significant diversion of resources from another aspect of the business; - The issue has led to a material impact on the accounts; - The Audit Committee, or equivalent, has advised that it should be considered significant for this purpose, or - The Head of Internal Audit has reported on it as significant in the annual opinion on the internal control environment. - 6.2.
-There were no significant governance issues that met these criteria during 2019-20.
-However, the following general issues have been highlighted and, in line with good governance arrangements, will be monitored during the year ahead.
-These include:
+These include: - The issue has seriously prejudiced or prevented achievement of a principal objective; - The issue has resulted in a need to seek additional funding to allow it to be resolved; - The issue has resulted in significant diversion of resources from another aspect of the business; - The issue has led to a material impact on the accounts; - The Audit Committee, or equivalent, has advised that it should be considered significant for this purpose, or - The Head of Internal Audit has reported on it as significant in the annual opinion on the internal control environment. - 6.1.2 There were no significant governance issues that met these criteria during 2021/22.
+However, forward-looking areas of focus have been highlighted as priorities within directorate self-assessments.
+In line with good governance arrangements, these areas will be monitored during the year ahead.